 Greater focus on equalities in leadership appointments via ASCL’s Leadership Appointment Service, the DfE, ministers and senior civil servants and the National Governance Association (NGA).

 Build on the expertise of ASCL staff around equalities.

 Better promote equalities and diversity in our publications and communication channels.

-Find out more about these three key areas, together with our latest initiatives on equality and diversity in Diversity in Focus (Leader magazine, October 2017).
+These three key areas, together with our latest initiatives on equality and diversity are discussed further in Diversity in Focus (Leader magazine, October 2017).